No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

-The CA Bar Legal Specialist Exam in Criminal Law is given every other year in odd years.
-This year it will be held October 24th, 2017.
+The CA Bar Legal Specialist Exam in Criminal Law is given every other year in odd years and this year it will be held October 24th, 2017.
+If you want to get prepared, now is the time to order our Exam Prep.
+Course: CA Criminal Law Specialist Exam, recorded in 2015.

 Please note: Because we cannot know exactly what specific questions and issues the bar will test on, and their “potential topic list” is vast, our program covers most of those topics that the bar lists they might test, but not all.
 This means that we cannot guarantee every single question or issue that appears on your exam is covered in our course (that would pretty much be impossible).
 We also strongly recommend you begin studying for the exam early – as early as summer.
 Last minute studying, even with the help of this course, is always a risky proposition when it comes to such a difficult exam covering so many ares of law.